AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 ### Conditions Configuration

-This block specifies optional global parameters with reserved meaning associated with manipulation of the "in silico preparation".
+This block specifies optional global parameters with reserved meaning associated with manipulation of the "in silico preparation".dsff

 Example: